BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 ## Extended OpenDwarfs -- EOD

 We have performed essential curation of the OpenDwarfs benchmark suite in Chapter 3.
-OpenDwarfs was the selected benchmark suite on which to apply our extensions as it:
+OpenDwarfs was the selected benchmark suite on which our extensions were applied, as it:

 1) solely focused on an OpenCL implementation, which avoids the fragmentation and different optimizations between language codes common to the SHOC and Rodinia Suites,
 2) existing benchmarks had already been classified according to the Dwarf Taxonomy to justify each addition, and,
 3) this work was current with the latest use as an evaluation of OpenCL for FPGA devices [@krommydas2016opendwarfs].

-We removed hardware specific optimizations from codes that would either diminish performance, or crash the application on other devices, these optimizations adversely affect the general-purpose nature which is critical to a benchmark suite.
+We removed hardware specific optimizations from codes that would either diminish performance or crash the application on other devices, these optimizations adversely affect the general-purpose nature which is critical to a benchmark suite.
-We improved coverage of spectral methods by adding a new Discrete Wavelet Transform benchmark, and replacing the previous inadequate `fft` benchmark.
+We improved coverage of spectral methods by adding a new Discrete Wavelet Transform benchmark and replacing the previous inadequate `fft` benchmark.
 All benchmarks were enhanced to allow multiple problem sizes; in Chapter 3 we reported results for four different problem sizes, selected according to the memory hierarchy of CPU systems as motivated by Marjanović's findings [@marjanovic2016hpc].
-These can now be easily adjusted for next generation accelerator systems using the methodology outlined in Section\ \ref{sec:setting_sizes}.
+These can now be easily adjusted for next-generation accelerator systems using the methodology outlined in Section\ \ref{sec:setting_sizes}.

 All of the benchmarks presented in the original OpenDwarfs [@krommydas2016opendwarfs] paper were rerun on current hardware.
 This was done for two reasons, firstly to attempt to replicate the original findings to the state-of-the-art systems and secondly to extend the usefulness of the benchmark suite.
-Re-examining the original codes on range of modern hardware showed limitations, such as the fixed problem sizes along with many platform-specific optimizations (such as local work-group size).
+Re-examining the original codes on a range of modern hardware showed limitations, such as the fixed problem sizes along with many platform-specific optimizations (such as local work-group size).
-In the best case, such optimizations resulted in sub-optimal performance for newer systems (many problem sizes favored the original GPUs on which they were originally run).
+In the best case, such optimizations resulted in sub-optimal performance for newer systems (many problem sizes favoured the original GPUs on which they were originally run).
 In the worst case, they resulted in failures when running on untested platforms or changed execution arguments.
 We fixed these issues in the Extended OpenDwarfs Benchmark suite to support multiple devices, over multiple problem sizes -- so it can be applied to embedded systems as well as top end scientific processors -- and added the DWT and a stable FFT implementation to allow the benchmarks to span as many of the Dwarfs as possible.

-Finally a major contribution of this work was to integrate LibSciBench into the benchmark suite, which add high precision timing and support for statistical analysis and visualization.
+Finally, a major contribution of this work was to integrate LibSciBench into the benchmark suite, which adds high precision timing and support for statistical analysis and visualization.
 This has allowed collection of PAPI, energy and high resolution (sub-microsecond) time measurements at all stages of each benchmark.
 The use of LibSciBench has also increased the reproducibility of timing data for both the current study and on new architectures in the future.